 You leave the Hotel early to witness a magnificent sunrise over the rice terraces.
 The best time to visit the Yuanyang (Xinjiezhen) rice terraces is during the harvest in late September and October or during the winter month (December to April), when the terraces are filled with water, which transforms the area into a colorful fairyland for photographers, as every pond reflects the sunlight in a different color.

 After that if possible you will visit one of the bustling weekly local markets in the area where we can observe the local people from various ethnic groups (Hani, Yi, Zhuang, some Miao) doing their weekly shopping.
 Scenic hike through the magnificent rice terraces of Yuanyang to a nearby Hani village.

 Overnight accommodation in a guesthouse in the middle of the Yuanyang Rice Terraces.

 DAY 5: YUANYANG RICE TERRACES – STONE FOREST OF LUNAN – KUNMING

 You leave Yuanyang Rice Terraces and travel north towards Mile.
-The fertile land and the mild climate make this part of the Yunnan province ideal for cultivating tobacco.
 Apart from the cigarette production, Mile is also well known for its many hot springs.